joyent/triton-kbmapi/README.md

 given pivy-tool:

 ```
-Shared Yubico Yubikey OTP+FIDO+CCID
+Shared Yubico YubiKey OTP+FIDO+CCID
-Yubico.com Yubikey OTP+FIDO+CCID
+Yubico.com YubiKey OTP+FIDO+CCID
 ```

 You need to pick the one without "Shared".
-It will say that the Yubikey will not be useable by the system during the time it's being user by the guest OS, which is exactly what we need.
+It will say that the YubiKey will not be useable by the system during the time it's being user by the guest OS, which is exactly what we need.

-Also, note that by design a Yubikey needs to go through a factory reset in order to be useable as CN key for KBMAPI.
+Also, note that by design a YubiKey needs to go through a factory reset in order to be useable as CN key for KBMAPI.

 You'll need to do something like lock both PIN and PUK before you can call